MikeWoodward/English-Football-Forecasting/Data Downloads/readme.md

 ## No (free) golden source

-There's been a tremendous interest in modeling football data for some time now, so it's surprising how bad the free data sources are.
+There's been a tremendous interest in modeling football data for some time now, so it's surprising how bad most of the free data sources are.

 * Many sources have incorrect data (date of match, goals scored) for historic matches (meaning, pre-WWII) and some even have incorrect match dates and results for matches since 2010.